parsehex/yggy-editor/README.md

 > [!NOTE]
 > **See any potential here?
 Let me know / Spread the word!**
 >
 > I've been restoring + refurbishing my projects but I need users and feedback.
-If you have any interest in using this project, please get in touch via the **Issues** tab or one of the links under **Sponsor this project** to the right.
+If you have any interest in using this project, please get in touch via the _**Issues**_ tab or one of the links under _**Sponsor this project**_ to the right.
 [My profile](https://github.com/parsehex) may have updated contact info.

 ## About

 I made this little game engine + editor in 2019 for a friend to be able to more easily make games that primarily use a dialogue tree.
 As is common, technical debt set in and I lost steam on the project.

 Now I'm working to get the editor running fully in the browser, ideally as a PWA that allows directly editing and building the game using the filesystem.
+My goal is to eventually be able to download a zip file with a compiled/self-contained game 100% via the browser.

 You can use the app at <https://parsehex.github.io/yggy-editor/> which will let you edit the dialogue tree and use the built-in example image assets.